 A little bit of context about Maruku Arts

-Maruku represents over 500 Indigenous artists and tour guides across the NPY Lands - in a region bigger than the state of Victoria.
+Maruku represents over 500 Indigenous artists and tour guides across the NPY Lands, in the Northern Territory, South Australia and Western Australia.
 We provide support for Anangu through employment in our cave art tours, art-making workshops, walks and talks, but most important, we purchase artworks from over 20 communities - punu (tradition-based wood carvings), walka (paintings on canvas) and jewellery.
 We are known for our totally unique walka boards featuring designs embossed onto wooden boards.

 But there’s a problem …

-At this time while the entire world faces a devastating Coronavirus pandemic, this Ancient Culture, its Knowledge, and The Guardians that hold it are incredibly vulnerable.
+At this time as the world emerges from the devastating Coronavirus pandemic, this Ancient Culture, its Knowledge, and The Guardians that hold it are still incredibly vulnerable.
 All over the lands Anangu have come to rely on western culture, but some of the tragic by-products of current lifestyle include underlying health issues such as kidney, heart, and respiratory conditions.
-Limited and overcrowded housing makes self-isolation very difficult dduring the Covid-19 lockdown but fortunately Anangu accepted the corona virus limitations on lifestyle choices and travel and have emerged to date without any cases of Covid-19.
+Limited and overcrowded housing is another issue which made self-isolation very difficult dduring the Covid-19 lockdown but fortunately Anangu accepted the corona virus limitations on lifestyle choices and travel and have emerged to date without any cases of Covid-19.
 Nonetheless, none of our artists and Anangu employees have been paid since the crisis began and despite some relief in the form of increased Jobseeker payments, are still in need of support.

-In addition, Maruku is facing a crisis itself.
-We have received no on-going government funding in the past which now prevents us receiving art centre bailouts from Arts Agencies and the Jobkeeper scheme will apply to us in a limited way due to the turnover in casual employees.
-Thus, we need to seek funding to keep our 35 year-old organisation alive.
+Meanwhile, Maruku has been facing a crisis itself.
+We have received no on-going government funding in the past which has prevented us from receiving art centre bailouts from Arts Agencies and the Jobkeeper scheme has applied to us in a limited way due to our turnover in casual employees.
+Thus, we still need to seek funding to keep our 35 year-old organisation alive.

-Maruku has had to close our Gallery, cease our tourism program and cancel exhibitions and shows planned around Australia.
-This means no work for Anangu guides, artists, interpreters, and custodians.
-Most of our non-indigenous staff (10/15) have lost their jobs for the foreseeable future along with Anangu, although several continued working as volunteers to carry out essential tasks in the short-term.
+Our Gallery has been closed since early March, when we also ceased our tourism program and cancelled exhibitions and shows planned around Australia.
+This has meant no work for Anangu guides, artists, interpreters, and custodians.
+Most of our non-indigenous staff (10/16) have lost their jobs for the foreseeable future along with Anangu, although several continued working as volunteers to carry out essential tasks in the short-term.